IvanPopovicsIII/Exercise-19/README.md

 ## Installation

-To install the application, build it using Maven:
+To install the application, first clone the repository.
+Then build it using Maven:

 mvn clean install